 I never expected I would be at a point where I didn’t know how to help myself.
 I didn’t know what I needed and I whatever it was, I didn’t know how to get it.
 I was literally incapable.
 I will forever be grateful to the women who acted, who helped me see I was not broken, I was not a horrible mom because I was struggling, I just needed a little bit of help and that is ok.

 The diagnosis of post-partum anxiety taught me to always set myself up for success before an emergency, when strong, healthy and capable.
-To continuously work to put people in my corner who will ask the hard questions and make tough decisions to support my and my family’s highest good and above all else keep a positive and supportive inner circle.
+To continuously work to put people in my corner who will ask the hard questions and make tough decisions to support me and my family’s highest good and above all else keep a positive and supportive inner circle.

-We, as mothers and women need to advocate for each other and support each other while society catches up.
-It is up to us, so-please keep asking the new and not so new mothers in your life how they’re doing, ask probing questions, bring them meals, coffee or just hug them and don’t ever stop.
+We, as mothers and women, need to advocate for each other and support each other while society catches up.
+It is up to us, so please keep asking the new and not-so-new mothers in your life how they’re doing, ask probing questions, bring them meals, coffee or just hug them and don’t ever stop.
 You may be the only person asking.